Go to content (click on Intro)

 The decision regarding the managing unit rests with the project manager, in coordination with the centre's financial administration office.

-Call for subsidies for cooperation and development in the field of innovation 2025
+Call for grant applications for development cooperation actions in the field of innovation (2026)

 Choose which types of cookies you accept which the University of Girona can store in your browser.